Tutorial

 Next, You use this profile database build a configuration json file that will be used to calculate the pairs that need to be compared.
 In this step you need to define the required parameters for comparison such as min_coverage, etc. You can make the configuration file by running the following command:

-zipstrain utilities build-comparison-config \
+zipstrain utilities build-genome-comparison-config \

 --profile-db <path/to/profile/db> \